ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**4.1.5**

+- Fixed fatal errors caused by the base game Devotion Update.
+- 🌧︎ Fixed Celestial Gambit preventing all teleporter drops if a player is dead when the teleporter boss dies.
+- Fixed Bismuth Tonic applying the inverse of the expected buff duration change.
+- Fixed Cardboard Box alternate icon path being incorrect, causing console log spam while an object is packed.
+- Fixed very incorrect filters on Kintsugi item name checker (Kintsugi should now work at all and be unlockable under default settings).
+- Made all strings used in Artifact of Safekeeping localizable.
+	- This forced a removal of the AnnounceDropMode ItemTierCount setting, and a change in how item tiers display for pickups (color only, words removed).
+- Made string used in Command Terminal revivals localizable.

 **4.1.4**

 - Fixed a potential NRE in Celestial Gambit causing the Teleporter to sometimes drop zero items.